lukeembura/phase-1-project-Booking-app-/README.md

 Description

-It allows users to book a train ticket from different starting stations to their desired destinations.One needs to first login then make their booking.
+It allows users to book a train ticket from different starting stations to their desired destinations.
+One needs to first log in, then make their booking.

 Dependencies